caenrigen/vscode-jupytext-sync/README.md

   - **Auto-open notebooks**: When you open a paired text file (e.g., `.py`, `.md`), the extension can automatically open the paired `.ipynb` notebook instead, providing a seamless editing experience.
 See the **Editor Associations** section below for configuration details.
   - **Auto-cleanup**: Optionally delete the `.ipynb` file when closing the notebook editor, keeping your workspace clean when the text file is your primary source of truth.
 Deleted files are moved to trash and can be recovered.
 This feature is opt-in.
 See the `jupytextSync.deleteOnNotebookClose` setting for details.
 - **Open Text Files as Notebooks**:
-  - Open Jupytext-compatible text files (e.g., `.py`, `.md` with Jupytext metadata) as notebooks using the "**Open as paired Notebook via Jupytext**" command.
+  - Open Jupytext-compatible text files (e.g., `.py`, `.md` with Jupytext metadata) as notebooks using the "**Open paired Notebook via Jupytext**" command.
 A notebook file will be created and all your edits in it will be synced to the text file(s).
 - **Persistent Cell Outputs**: All files are saved to disk, meaning cell outputs are not lost when reopening a notebook, providing a more consistent experience.
 - **Convenient Pairing Command**: The "**Pair via Jupytext**" command is accessible from multiple convenient locations:
   - Command Palette (Ctrl+Shift+P or Cmd+Shift+P)